How good is your company at supporting employees through the menopause?

 The existence of a policy is an important step forward, but it also needs to become part of your culture to help women feel that it’s ok to talk about the menopause.
 Actively communicate the fact that the policy exists.
 Set up training to make sure your line managers are aware of, and comfortable with, the fact that they need to be able to help an employee who is experiencing problems and handle conversations and health and safety assessments with sensitivity.
 Consider whether it could be referenced throughout other procedures too.
 And perhaps think about whether taking a more holistic approach could diffuse some of the awkwardness.
 We’re all becoming increasingly comfortable with talking about our personal needs when it comes to physical and mental health – so why not simply make the menopause one part of the bigger conversation about wellbeing at work?

 Would you like some further guidance on supporting employees through the menopause?

 You’ll find useful guidance aimed at helping line managers from the CIPD here.
+Dr. Louise Newson is an expert in the field of menopause and has resources which you can access here.
 And if you would like some help drafting your menopause policy, and/or advice on how best to implement it in your company please do get in touch with us for a chat.